speaktosteve/speaktosteve.github.io/src/routes/deploying-a-remix-app-as-an-azure-container-app/+page.md

 ---
-heading: 'Deploying a Remix app as an Azure Container App'
+heading: 'Deploying a Remix app via GitHub Actions as an Azure Container App'
-description: 'Comprehensive guide to developing and deploying your full-stack Remix web application to the cloud.'
+description: 'Comprehensive guide to developing and deploying your full-stack Remix web application to the cloud via GitHub Actions as an Azure Container App',
 date: '2024-10-14'
 tags: ['remix', 'azure', 'container app', "bicep"]
 references: [{